Migrate Logs to a New M-Series Appliance Model in Panorama

 - Prepare the disks for migration.Generating the metadata for each disk pair rebuilds the indexes.
 Therefore, depending on the data size, this process can take a long time to complete.
 To expedite the process, you can launch multiple CLI sessions and run the metadata regeneration command in each session to complete the process simultaneously for every pair.
 For details, see Regenerate Metadata for M-Series Appliance RAID Pairs.

-- Enable the disk pairs by running the following CLI command for each pair:>request system raid add<slot>force no-formatFor example:>request system raid add A1 force no-format>request system raid add A2 force no-formatTheforceandno-formatarguments are required.
+- Enable the disk pairs by running the following CLI command for each pair:admin>request system raid add<slot>force no-formatFor example:admin>request system raid add A1 force no-formatadmin>request system raid add A2 force no-formatTheforceandno-formatarguments are required.
 Theforceargument associates the disk pair with the new appliance.
 Theno-formatargument prevents reformatting of the drives and retains the logs stored on the disks.

-- Generate the metadata for each disk pair.>request metadata-regenerate slot<slot_number>For example:>request metadata-regenerate slot 1
+- Generate the metadata for each disk pair.This step may take up to 6 hours depending on the volume of log data on the disks.admin>request metadata-regenerate slot<slot_number>For example:admin>request metadata-regenerate slot 1

 - Configure the local Log Collector on the new M-Series appliance.For all steps with commands that require a serial number, you must type the entire serial number; pressing the Tab key won’t complete a partial serial number.Don’t enable the disks on the new M-Series appliance at this point.
 When you successfully migrate the logs, Panorama automatically enables the disks.

-- Configure the local Log Collector as a managed collector using the Panorama web interface or using the following CLI commands:>configure#set log-collector#<log-collector_SN>deviceconfig system hostname<log-collector-hostname>exit
+- Configure the local Log Collector as a managed collector using the Panorama web interface or using the following CLI commands:admin>configureadmin#set log-collectoradmin#<log-collector_SN>deviceconfig system hostname<log-collector-hostname>exit

 - Commit your changes to Panorama.
-Don’t commit the changes to the Collector Group just yet.>configure#commit
+Don’t commit the changes to the Collector Group just yet.admin>configureadmin#commit

 - Add a Log Collector with no disks to a Collector Group.From this point, only commits that are required to complete the migration process on Panorama and the Log Collectors.
 Hold off making any other changes.